-Once all air tubes are inflated, peg out the remaining peg points and guy ropes.
+- 3 Once all air tubes are inflated, peg out the remaining peg points and guy ropes.
 Make sure the floor of the tent is sitting flat and even.
-All entrances should be closed during this step and the pegs closest to the zippers of the entrances are pegged cross wise - this takes all the tension out of the zippers.
-Now that the overall tent structure is secure, adjust the tensioning buckles/straps at each peg point to ensure they are pulling evenly.
-Securely attach the valve caps for all the bedroom and vestibule air beams or they can leak air.
+All entrances should be closed for this next step and the pegs closest to the zippers of the entrances be pegged cross wise - this takes all the tension out of the zippers.
+Now that the overall tent structure is secure, adjust the tensioning buckles/straps at each peg points to ensure they are pulling evenly. - · Securely attach the valve caps for all the bedroom and entrance air beams or they can leak air. - · Complete the assembly by attaching the inner room of the tent by aligning the toggles on the inner room with the sewn in Orings/tabs inside the tent.
+[Figure 3] - The zippered door of the inner room should face towards the tent entrance. - · Ensure the doors of the inner rooms are zipped up during assembly (note some air tents the rooms may be pre-assembled).

-Complete the assembly by attaching both of the inner rooms of the tent by aligning the toggles on the inner room with the sewn in O-rings/tabs inside the tent.
-The zippered door of the inner room should face towards the tent vestibule.
-Ensure the doors of the inner rooms are zipped up during assembly (note some air tents the rooms may be pre assembled) Peg out all the guy ropes and fine tune to smooth out any wrinkles on the outer tent - DO NOT OVER TENSION THE FLY as you will need to allow for changes in weather and wind strength.
-Peg out the front and rear draft vents at each end of the tent - these will keep the air circulating in the tent and maintain a more comfortable interior temperature - you can adjust the amount of venting by relocating the tension/location of the pegs of the draft vent.
-Reduce vent size in cold weather- but still allow some air flow to reduce internal condensation.
+•Double check that you have pegged out all the remaining quy ropes and fine tune the tent - DO NOT OVER TENSION THE FLY as you will need to allow for changes in weather and wind strength.

+circulating in the tent and maintain a more comfortable interior temperature - you can adjust the amount of venting by relocating the tension/location of the pegs of the draft vent.

+Reduce vent size in cold weather- but still allow some air flow to reduce internal condensation, which will occur on all single layer tents to various degrees.